2ndQuadrant/pglogical/README.md

 * Flexible connections between nodes; topology is not restricted to a mesh configuration like BDR's.
 Cascading logical replication is possible.

-* Loosely-coupled output plugin that's re-usable for other projects

 * JSON output so queued transactions can be inspected